 LAPFF considers this is important principally because it discourages 'group think', which is vital if there is to be effective challenge process.
-Gender diversity is a necessary but not sufficient attribution to achieve diversity of thinking on a board, thus we believe the case for diversity on boards should not rest on gender alone but should include ethnic and international minorities as well as on thinking styles and experience.
+Gender diversity is a necessary but not sufficient attribute to achieve diversity of thinking on a board, thus we believe the case for diversity on boards should not rest on gender alone but should include ethnic and international minorities, socio-economic background as well as on thinking styles, age and experience.

 In order to widen the basis of experience on boards and improve their accountability and representativeness, companies should extend their search for non-executives beyond the boards of other listed companies (and thus avoid 'back scratching') to include individuals with a greater diversity of backgrounds.
 International candidates, those with relevant experience in the public, academic or voluntary sectors, or at divisional level in other companies may well fulfil the remit.
-LAPFF is a supporter of the 30% Club, an initiative to encourage companies to voluntarily commit to improving boardroom diversity by striving to achieve the target of 30% women on corporate boards.
+LAPFF is a supporter of the 30% Club, an initiative to encourage companies to voluntarily commit to improving boardroom (and executive) diversity by striving to achieve the target of at least 30% women on corporate boards.
 LAPFF would also like to see companies clearly set out their targets for the percentage of female representatives at the executive committee level and two levels below, as well as disclosure against these targets in order to measure progress against an established time frame.
 However, LAPFF does not believe that legislation is the best way to create sustainable, meaningful change in this area.
 Growing the female talent pipeline needs to be high on the agenda for every board.

 As part a wider focus on board diversity, LAPFF continues to engage companies on the issue of racial diversity on their boards and supports the principles and objectives expressed in the Parker Review.
+LAPFF also considers a socio-economically diverse board may help safeguard against group think and poor decision-making.

-2.3 Independence
+2.1.3 Independence